THE PROCESS / LOGISTICS

 - End with interviews of tribal members regarding their opinions of their future and their land, mining and timber companies, and the continuation of “tumbuna” ways

 When I return to the States, I will do the post-production.
+Meanwhile, the Sawiyano will continue to film and photograph for as long as the solar panels and cameras allow.

 Please email us at email@example.com